abelgonzalezr/abelgonzalezr/README.md

 - 🔭 I’m currently working on AlticeDo
-- 🌱 I’m currently learning Node
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on an open-source proyect
 - 🤔 I’m looking for help with proconsumerbot and proconsumerAPI
 - 💬 Ask me about Node, JavaScript, Express, Docker